szepeviktor/php-compatinfo-db/README.md

 Main goal of this project is to provide a standalone database (SQLite3) that references all functions, constants, classes, interfaces on PHP standard distribution and about 100 extensions.

-This database is currently only supported by its initial project [php-compatinfo](https://github.com/llaville/php-compat-info) on versions 5.x-dev
+This database is currently only supported by its initial project [php-compatinfo](https://github.com/llaville/php-compat-info)

 ## Features